Category:110 State and Federal Wage Rates and Other Requirements

 Required Notices and Posters

 The contracts for highway construction projects require certain information to be conspicuously displayed on the project where employees regularly congregate in preparation for the day's work.
-Notices and posters may be provided in a binder for mobile operations to give employees an option for accessing the information so long as the project is 30 work days or less.
-Unless the project is less than 30 working days the information should also always be made available on a standard bulletin board.
+Notices must be posted on a bulletin board that is readily accessible to the employees on the project.
+For mobile operations, the bulletin board should be placed at the staging area where employees congregate at the start of each work day.
 The number of locations will depend on the contractor's operations.
 The resident engineer, or a delegated representative, is to conduct inspections of the bulletin boards.
 The first inspection should occur when employees begin work on the project.
 After the initial review, inspections should be conducted every three months until the project is completed to ensure the bulletin board is in good condition and still displays the required posters.

 The Required Notices and Posters are available on the MoDOT website.